 © Abraham Lincoln Online

 The house is a typical example of Federal architecture except for the second floor observatory.
-Jones and his wife Rachel built it about 1834, across the street from their store (no longer standing).
+Jones and his wife Rachel built it about 1834, across the street from their store, which is no longer standing.
 The east room features 11-foot-high, built-in cupboards beside the fireplace.
 The kitchen once displayed the corner cupboard shown at the left.
 This piece, attributed to Lincoln's father, has since moved to an Indianapolis museum.

-Hours: This historic site open free of charge (donation appreciated) mid-March through mid-December, Sundays from 1 to 5 p.m. and Wednesdays through Saturday from 9 a.m. to 5 p.m. (closed Mondays and Tuesdays).
+Hours: This historic site open free of charge (donation appreciated) mid-March through mid-December, Sundays from 1 to 5 p.m. and Wednesdays through Saturday from 9 a.m. to 5 p.m.
+It is closed Mondays and Tuesdays.

 Davenport, Don.
 In Lincoln's Footsteps: A Historical Guide to the Lincoln Sites in Illinois, Indiana, and Kentucky.
 Revised edition, Trails Books, 2002.